 Driving under the influence (DUI) of alcohol or drugs is a serious matter in Virginia.
 Even for first time offenders, the penalties can be severe and cause far-reaching consequences for those convicted.
 While it may seem embarrassing or isolating, these charges can be surprisingly common.
-Over 20,000 people were convicted of a DUI charge in the state last year and many more were arrested on suspicion, according to the state department of motor vehicles.
+Over 20,000 people were convicted of a DUI charge in Virginia last year and many more were arrested on suspicion, according to the state department of motor vehicles.
 While it can seem difficult, finding effective legal representation is often the first step to minimizing the negative consequences and obtaining the best possible outcome for your situation.

 The Fairfax DUI attorneys with Greenspun Shapiro PC understand how serious and important these charges can be for our clients.
 We have helped many individuals just like you avoid jail time, minimize fines, and retain driving privileges.
-Call our Fairfax office today at 703-352-0100 to learn more about how we may be able to help you, or take a moment to fill out our online contact form for a prompt response from a member of our legal team.
+Call our Fairfax DUI lawyers today at 703-352-0100 to learn more about how we may be able to help you, or take a moment to fill out our online contact form for a prompt response from a member of our legal team.

 What Constitutes Driving Under the Influence in Virginia?